 |Potassium||200 mg||400 mg||2900 mg||ND|

 The first thing to note is that NONE of the nutrients are above the tolerable upper limit if you are consuming a single serving per day.
-However, if you take it twice per day, you will hit the upper limit for vitamin C. Hold that though – we’ll get back to it…
+However, if you take it twice per day, you will hit the upper limit for vitamin C. Hold that thought – we’ll get back to it…

 The higher levels of B vitamins are not an issue.
 These are most likely included because B vitamins play an essential role in the immune system.
 B vitamins are important to support cell division, and this is a critical factor for your immune cells to reproduce and attack germs.
 But in addition, they support healthy energy metabolism in the cell and help convert food to energy.
 Because of this role in cellular energy production, they can be helpful if you are down on energy, for example when you’re sick.
 Vitamin B12 has no established upper limit, as there are no known adverse effects associated with vitamin B12 intake.
 This doesn’t mean you should just take as much as you want, but the levels included in Emergen-C are fairly typical.

 The vitamin C level in Emergen-C is way above the typical intake recommendation because studies show taking 500-1000 mg of vitamin C can have a positive impact on preventing or controlling upper respiratory tract infections.
 From a safety standpoint, this is not an issue.
 In fact, most mammals, except for some primates, actually make their own vitamin C in the liver.
-And levels of vitamin C go up substantially when they are under stress or fighting an infection
+And levels of vitamin C go up substantially when they are under stress or fighting an infection.

-To boil it all down, it is safe to take Emergen-C once or twice per day at most.
+To boil it all down, it is safe to take Emergen C packets once or twice per day at most.
 Any more than that you run the risk of having a bad “gastrointestinal experience” because of all the vitamin C. Just like any supplement, it’s not meant to be taken whenever you want like a typical food or beverage.
 That’s really the main difference between a food and a supplement in the first place.
 So, is it OK to have a “quarantini” from time to time?
 Sure, why not!
 But don’t tempt fate – more than 2 Emergen-Cs and you may have some unexpected hangover symptoms.